 The function of this position is to greet all visitors and volunteers to the school.
 You will be stationed in the office and operate the buzzer to admit visitors to the school.
 The receptionist will ensure that the volunteer sign-in sheet and student sign-out sheet are completed properly and completely.
 The school secretary, as needed, may assign other duties.

 This is a very simple, but necessary task whereby you will ensure that the school has been contacted by the parents/guardian of any student marked absent by the teacher.
 Calls are made in the morning to families that have not contacted the school.

 Brown Envelope Stuffer

-If you drive in your child to school each morning and have a few extra moments, this is the job for you.
-Assist the teacher assigned to morning recess in monitoring the students in the lot and patrolling the unloading of students from cars and busses.
+If you drive your child to school each morning and have a few extra moments, this is the job for you.
+Assist the teacher assigned to morning recess in monitoring the students in the lot and patrolling the unloading of students from cars and buses.

-Our lunch program is totally volunteers willing to prepare and offer hot meals for our children.
+Our lunch program is totally volunteers willing to prepare (not cook a thing, more or less plate and serve) and offer hot meals for our children.
 You would be responsible for arriving early enough to prepare the meals for the day and distribute the hot meals to the students during the lunch periods.
-Training will be provided.
+Brief training will be provided.
 You would not be responsible for purchasing food items.

 This is another lunch program with lots of student interaction.
 The Counter Helpers “man” the counter where students purchase beverages and assorted snacks and desserts during the lunch period.
-Counter helpers are also responsible for providing the school secretary with an accurate inventory (on certain days) of items that need to be replenished.
+We are hoping to bring this back this year!
+Counter helpers are also asked to take note and send information to Kate Pedicino with an accurate inventory (on certain days- if she is not there) of items that need to be replenished.